The real cost of enterprise content management systems

 Licence fees: Only the tip of the iceberg

-What we talked about before was essentially the licensing fees.
+What everyone refers to as “price”, is essentially the licensing fees.
 While they may be based on different criteria, they are still relatively easy to get your hands on.
 The problem is, these licensing fees are just a portion of the total costs.

 Implementing a new CMS can be much more complicated than simply buying a product.
 It usually comes with an array of different tasks, like process changes, organizational changes, and even changes in hiring new people.
 The bulk of the costs in some situations are not even mentioned in the price tables.
 This means clients end up paying considerably more than what they originally thought they were going to pay.